 In general, regular exercise workouts make people feel better both physically and emotionally.
 Patients contemplating plastic surgery often ask if the same is true for them.
-What should the guidelines be for resuming a physical fitness regimen after a cosmetic procedure?
+What should the guidelines be for resuming exercise after plastic surgery?

 Everyone is Different

 Any plastic surgeon in San Francisco will tell you that there are many variables involved in determining a patient’s readiness for exercise after plastic surgery.
 Some are unique to each patient, including risk factors such as diabetes and cigarette use, and others have to do with the type of operation the person has received.
 For instance, the results of certain body contouring procedures can be dramatically improved if a patient adheres to a customized workout program.

 During your consultations with Dr. Kulick and his staff, you can ask about your specific situation and where an exercise program can fit into your recovery.

 Some recommendations hold true regardless of what plastic surgery procedure you have undergone.
 During the first 48 hours after your operation, you should keep your activity level low to moderate.
 Over the next few weeks, you can begin to resume your regular routine as your energy and stamina increase.